Renew your registration for 2019-2020

-It is your responsibility as a registered veterinary practitioner to make sure you apply to renew your registration (under section 12 of the Veterinary Practice Act 1997).
+You can now go to the VetConsole to renew your registration.
+It is your responsibility as a registered veterinary practitioner to make sure you apply to renew your registration (section 12 of the Veterinary Practice Act 1997).

-- You will have until 30 June 2019 to renew your registration without incurring late charges.
+- You have until 30 June 2019 to renew your registration without incurring late charges.

-- The last day you will be able to renew your registration will be on 31 July 2019.
+- The last day you will be able to renew your registration is 31 July 2019.

 Ways to renew your registration include: